Photo by Innerbody Research

 Happy Head stands out among competitors for the variety of treatments they provide — especially topical combinations — and for their pricing, which is significantly higher than the average in many categories.

-Available products | Target area | Safe for women | |
+Available products | Target area | |

-Oral finasteride | 2 | Hairline | |
+Oral finasteride | 2 | Hairline |

-Topical finasteride | 5 | Global | |
+Topical finasteride | 6 | Global |

-Topical minoxidil | 8 | Crown/Vertex | |
+Topical minoxidil | 9 | Crown/Vertex |

-Oral minoxidil | 4 | Global | |
+Oral minoxidil | 4 | Global |

-Topical dutasteride | 2 | Global | |
+Topical dutasteride | 4 | Global |

-Oral dutasteride | 2 | Hairline | |
+Oral dutasteride | 2 | Hairline |

-Hydrocortisone | 7 | Global | |
+Hydrocortisone | 7 | Global |

-Retinoic Acid | 7 | Global | |
+Retinoic Acid | 9 | Global |

-Topical spironolactone | 1 | Global | |
+Topical spironolactone | 1 | Global |

-Oral spironolactone | 2 | Global | |
+Oral spironolactone | 2 | Global |

-Latanoprost | 1 | Crown/Vertex | |
+Latanoprost | 3 | Crown/Vertex |

-Vitamin D | 4 | Global |
+Vitamin D | 6 | Global |

 As part of the questionnaire you fill out for your doctor, you'll have an opportunity to request certain medications or ask that one or another not be part of your prescription.
 You can also adjust your prescription in conversation with your doctor to start with something more robust or less intense.

-To help you make those decisions, let's look at each of the available active ingredients in Happy Head’s solutions.
+To help you make those decisions, let's look at each of the available active ingredients in Happy Head’s formulas.
 It’s worth noting that many of Happy Head’s competitors only offer two or three of the ingredients in this list, and that Happy Head offers more of them in combination with one another than any other provider in the space.

 Dutasteride is another BPH drug with a similar mechanism of action as finasteride.14 It has a longer half-life and performs better than finasteride in studies looking at its influence on DHT levels.15 But dutasteride is only approved by the FDA for use as a BPH treatment, making its prescription for hair loss strictly off-label.
-It also exhibited a significantly higher incidence of sexual side effects than finasteride.16
+It has also exhibited a significantly higher incidence of sexual side effects than finasteride.16

-In its topical form, minoxidil is one of the oldest and most thoroughly tested hair loss treatments.17 It's particularly effective in treating hair loss at the crown and vertex of the head, and it’s less effective at addressing receding hairlines.
+In its topical form, minoxidil is one of the oldest and most thoroughly tested hair loss treatments.17 It's particularly effective in treating hair loss at the crown and vertex of the head, but it’s less effective at addressing receding hairlines.
 The most common concentration used in trials is 5%, but Happy Head employs concentrations of 6% and 8% for women and men, respectively.
 That might increase the risks of side effects like an irritated scalp for some people, and it isn’t clear that the increased dose would actually make it work any better.18

 Oral minoxidil has recently become more widely available for hair loss patients.
-The drug was originally developed as an oral medication, but its hair growth side effects led researchers to develop topical solutions to target specific areas.
+The drug was originally developed as an oral medication, but its whole-body hair growth side effects led researchers to develop topical solutions to target specific areas.
 Otherwise, the hypertrichosis side effect could cause unwanted hair growth elsewhere on the body.
 But for those willing to live with that risk, the benefits are noteworthy.
-Oral minoxidil stops hair loss and instigates significant new growth in studies, and it does so without the sexual or psychological side effects associated with finasteride.19 However, there are some cardiovascular risks we’ll get into below.
+Oral minoxidil stops hair loss and instigates significant new growth in studies, and it does so without the sexual or psychological side effects associated with finasteride.19 However, there are some cardiovascular risks we’ll get into later.

 An anti-androgen normally prescribed to treat acne, spironolactone has an off-label use to treat pattern hair loss in women.23 It could be effective in men, but it might not be as powerful as finasteride or dutasteride.
-Since those two medications are dangerous for most women to take, spironolactone is the next best thing.
+Since those two medications are potentially dangerous for some women to take, spironolactone is the next best thing.
 Happy Head offers it in both topical and oral forms, the latter of which has its own set of potential side effects.
 These aren’t as dire as the ones finasteride poses for men, but they include menstrual irregularities, dehydration, and headache.
 The drug is also contraindicated in those with hyperkalemia (an overabundance of potassium ions in the blood) and those with impaired kidney function.30

 A 2021 review of literature connecting vitamin D with hair loss concluded that a deficiency is known to contribute to hair loss and that it plays a critical role in the development, health, and activity of hair follicles.24 What the review did not find was any credible research illustrating how dietary supplementation with vitamin D may or may not help those seeking to stop or reverse hair loss.
-This ingredient only appears in Happy Head’s oral supplements and medication combinations.

 Here are the available concentrations for each ingredient: